 Anyone who works from home will agree that some days are better than others.
 The good days are those when you’re able to cross everything off your to-do list before midnight.
 Most days, however, are ripe with distractions.
 Of course, this will be the case wherever you may work.
 However, working from home, even as a virtual employee, comes with a unique set of challenges.

-Fortunately, I really enjoy the work and the people I work with, which makes all the difference.
+Fortunately, I really enjoy the work and the people I work with, I can really feel the great team spirit which makes all the difference.
 Especially on the most chaotic days, such as when I have a report that should take an hour, but it ends up requiring four hours to complete.
 Or those days when everyone’s request is “top priority.”
 And then, there are those days when Facebook memes, Twitter trending topics, or Black Friday sales suck me in.
 Sigh, you get the idea.

 Multitasking is a Myth

 I used to believe I was a multitasking queen.
 It turns out that I was no such thing—nor is anyone else who claims to be one.
 According to Dr. Susan Weinschenk, Ph.D. in an article for Psychology Today, we could be losing as much as 40 percent of our productivity by trying to multitask.
 She goes on to explain that multitasking is a misnomer: